PierreSenellart/provsql/doc/source/user/casestudy6.rst

 independent provenance, the ``'independent'`` probability method (see :doc:`the chapter on probabilities <probabilities>`) is *exact* and far cheaper than Monte
 Carlo.
-Compare the three available exact methods against ``monte-carlo`` on the Step 2 query:
+Compare two exact methods against ``monte-carlo`` on the Step 2 query:

 .. code-block:: postgresql